On Hamiltonian potentials with quartic polynomial normal variational equations

-Let us define, and then we write the second order Taylor series in $x_2$ for $V$, obtaining the following expression for $H$
+Let us define and then we write the second order Taylor series in $x_2$ for $V$, obtaining the following expression for $H$

-which is the \emph{general form of a classical analytic hamiltonian, with invariant plane $\Gamma$}, providing that a Taylor expansion of the potential around $\{x_2=0\}$ exist.
-The NVE associated to any integral curve lying on $\Gamma$ is,
+which is the \emph{general form of a classical analytic Hamiltonian, with invariant plane $\Gamma$}, provided that a Taylor expansion of the potential around $\{x_2=0\}$ exists.
+The NVE associated to any integral curve lying on $\Gamma$ is